 Harper now travels the world studying all walks of life, motivating and providing strategies for adolescents and adults to discover the greatness within through knowing who they truly are.

 “All problems start with self,” Harper believes.
 “Consequently, all solutions must start with self.”

-As a testament to his dedication to helping others, Harper has raised and donated over $6 million to the community.
-He’s authored three books, won the Emerging Philanthropist Award provided by United Way, and is a sought-after award winning speaker for organizations dedicated to making the youth of America successful.
+As a testament to his dedication to helping others, Harper has raised over $6 million for youth.
+He’s authored three books, Dehoff Emerging Philanthropist Award recipient provided by United Way, youngest Daymond Mumford Humanitarian Award Winner, and is a sought-after award winning speaker for organizations dedicated to making the youth of America successful.